synxty/core/pandora/tsconfig/README.md

 # TS Config

-> Extend your TypeScript compiler options with Pandora's TS Config package.
+> Add a tsconfig file to your project easily with Synxty's TS Config package.

 ## ⚙️ Install